1jour1vin

 Ratings: Robert Parker 90/100, Bettane & Desseauve 17.5/20, Gault Millau 17/20, RVF 16/20

 Here is a truly enchanting Pessac-Léognan: intense aromas of fresh fruit, citrus, white peach, and exotic fruits.
-The soft attack on the palate evolves thanks to a lovely, creamy liveliness that is flavorful and, above all, light.
+The soft attack on the palate evolves thanks to a lovely, creamy liveliness that is flavorful and, above all, light on the palate.
 Its balanced and complex structure promises a very bright future...
 Don’t miss out!

-Buy your Latour-Martillac wines at the best price in a private sale!
+Buy your Latour-Martillac wines at the best price through a private sale!

 Rated site